statiqdev/Website/input/guide/deployment/azure-app-service.md

     .RunAsync();
 ```

+Note that you don't need to call `DeployToAzureAppService` if you're specifying the
+`AzureAppServiceSiteName`, `AzureAppServiceUsername`, and `AzureAppServicePassword`
+settings elsewhere (like an `appsettings.json` file).
+This method is just a convenience for setting those values.
+The
+Azure App Service deployment will automatically take place if those settings are defined, regardless of how or where they were set.

 You'll probably want support for extensionless URLs like most other static site hosts.
 Azure App Service and IIS don't support this by default, but you can configure it using
 the following `web.config` file: